iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

 a female developer, or the need to have more diversity and how it's achieved through free community training programs

+Focused groups like PyLadies (python group focused on women), DjangoCon (Conference focused on the Django framework) and SciPy (Conference for the users of python in the academics and science fields) also all contribute to that same ideas and ideals while adding to the vibrant python community, while PyCon is the general conference that tries to cover many usages of Python.

 So in a way, PyCons are not only _just_ a technical conference that you might expect from practicioners of a certain technology: It's also sort of a social movement.
 Although in PyCons you do have booths for companies the commercial aspects are very much watered down (as opposed to RISE or Web Summit) and people come

+With the PyCon and it's culture blooming in this part of the world, I hope it will continue to be a place pythonistas regardless of experience continue to meet, exchange ideas, interact and grow.

+Changing the world starts here, by us, and one PyCon at a time.